fawazadeniji123/alx-system_engineering-devops/0x01-shell_permissions/README.md

 file 6-multiple_permissions is a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

 file 7-everybody is a script that adds execution permission to the owner, the group owner and the other users, to the file hello.

+file 8-James_Bond is a script that sets the permission to the file hello as follows:

+  * Owner: no permission at all

+  * Group: no permission at all

+  * Other users: all the permissions